The benefits of validation of methods for toxicity testing outweigh its costs

 Plain language summary

-Validation activities for methods intended to be used to assess chemical safety have a cost but also bring substantial benefits when the validated methods are established as OECD Test Guidelines which results in mutual acceptance of data generated by the methods.
+Validation activities for methods intended to be used to assess chemical safety have a cost but also bring substantial benefits when the validated methods are established as OECD Test Guidelines, which results in mutual acceptance of data generated by the methods across OECD member and adhering countries.
 The article discusses some of the challenges faced when method validation is underfunded and unattractive for researchers.
-Proposals are made to improve the current situation, gain efficiency and make validation a shared responsibility.
+Proposals are made to improve the current situation, gain efficiency, and make validation a shared responsibility.

 Article Details